iann0036/tf-cfn-provider/docs/providers/ovh/IploadbalancingTcpFrontend.md

 `Id` - Id of your frontend.

-`DisplayName` - See Argument Reference above.
+`DisplayName` - See Properties above.

-`AllowedSource` - See Argument Reference above.
+`AllowedSource` - See Properties above.

-`DedicatedIpfo` - See Argument Reference above.
+`DedicatedIpfo` - See Properties above.

-`DefaultFarmId` - See Argument Reference above.
+`DefaultFarmId` - See Properties above.

-`DefaultSslId` - See Argument Reference above.
+`DefaultSslId` - See Properties above.

-`Disabled` - See Argument Reference above.
+`Disabled` - See Properties above.

-`Ssl` - See Argument Reference above.
+`Ssl` - See Properties above.

 ## See Also